 In all trade scenarios, it is important that the UK stays as close as possible to EU food standards, systems and institutions.
 It is also important that the government ensures that all standards applied post-EU Exit are based on the best scientific evidence and risk assessment.
 The government must ensure that there are maintained liaison arrangements with appropriate EU bodies such as EFSA and systems such as RASFF to ensure that the UK food standards controls can be maintained.

-If the UK drops out of trading arrangements with the EU post-Brexit and moves to international trade deals, this would add significant costs to the food industry, the food regulation system (particularly at UK ports of entry) and ultimately to the UK consumer.
+If the UK drops out of trading arrangements with the EU post-EU Exit and moves to international trade deals, this would add significant costs to the food industry, the food regulation system (particularly at UK ports of entry) and ultimately to the UK consumer.

-It is important to understand that any changes and additional responsibilities would come at a time when the current UK regulatory bodies are already under severe pressure as a result of the paucity of resources for essential services such as testing, inspection and port health controls.
+It is important to understand that any changes and additional responsibilities would come at a time UK regulatory bodies are already under severe pressure as a result of the paucity of resources for essential services such as testing, inspection and port health controls.

-The consequences of food scares or incidents may lead the EU to impose emergency controls on the UK with increased costs for compliance, rejected consignments, damaged reputations and clearance delays.
+The consequences of food scares or incidents may lead the EU to impose emergency controls on the UK accompanied by increased costs for compliance, rejected consignments, damaged reputations and clearance delays.

 IN FOCUS: Maintaining standards

 As modern markets and consumer tastes have developed, the UK has become well-used to high levels of food safety and standards.